How Much Does Custom Software Development Cost in 2026? [Complete Guide]

 2. Project Size and Feature Scope

 Project size directly correlates with development time, team requirements, and overall costs.
-Here’s how different project sizes impact your budget:
+Proper cost estimation for software development starts with understanding how different project sizes impact your budget:

 • Scope and complexity